 C60 anti-aging antioxidant

-The health magazine Alternatif bien-être has published in issue 148 of January 2019, an excellent article very well documented on the benefits of Carbon 60.
+The health magazine Alternatif bien-être has published in the January 2019 issue 148, an excellent and well documented article on the benefits of Carbon 60.

-We invite you to subscribe to this health magazine to know the latest studies beneficial to your well-being.
-This magazine kindly allowed us to reproduce the article.
+We invite you to subscribe to this health magazine to know the latest studies beneficial for your well-being.
+This magazine has kindly authorized us to reproduce the article.

 - C60 to choke cancer

 - Can we enjoy the benefits of Carbon 60?

 C60 (60 carbon): the antioxidant that extends life.